 Why choose this course?

 - you want to feel inspired by expert lecturers widely experienced in the communications industry plus as a partner university with the prestigious Public Relations and Communications Association (PRCA)

-- Gain insights into emerging trends in the fast-changing digital media world giving you skills valued by a wide range of media and related industries.
+- you want to gain insights into emerging trends in the fast-changing digital media world.
+You want your skills to be valued by a wide range of media and related industries.

 What will I study?

-Teaching on this course takes place mostly in weekly workshops per module, each lasting two-to-four hours, with additional online activities depending on the module.
+You’ll have weekly two-to-four-hour workshops for each module.
+Plus, there can be online activities too.
 You’ll be supported by regular one-to-one supervision by academics from the University’s Media Group.